Hint: Look closely at Question 1. It can't have A or B as its answer.

 Which means that Q5 has answer B (as no other option is allowed and we must have two questions with answer B).
 QED!

 Can you find three consecutive even numbers that total 85,008 when multiplied together?

 Hint: Try starting with the cube root of the number.

 What is represented by this BrainBat?

 Using the BrainTracker grid below, how many words can you find?
-Each word must contain the central D and no letter can be used twice, however, the letters do not have to be connected.
+Each word must contain the central I and no letter can be used twice, however, the letters do not have to be connected.
 Proper nouns are not allowed, however, plurals are.
-There is at least one nine letter word.
-Excellent: 55 words.
-Good: 42 words.
-Average: 33 words.
+Can you find the nine letter word?